Cervical screening (smear test)

 Screening means testing for early signs of an illness before you have symptoms.
 Cervical screening works really well to prevent cervical cancer – it saves thousands of lives every year.
 So it’s important to attend regular screening when you’re invited.

-In cervical screening (a smear test), a nurse or doctor will take a sample of your cells and test this for high-risk types of the human papillomavirus (HPV).
+In cervical screening, a nurse or doctor will take a sample of your cells and test for high-risk types of the human papillomavirus (HPV).
 HPV infection is the main cause of cervical cancer.
 HPV infections are really common and most people get HPV at some point in their lives.
-Usually, your body will get rid of the infection and you won't know that you have the virus.
+Usually, your body will get rid of the infection and you won't know that you had the virus.

 If you don’t have HPV, you’re very unlikely to have abnormal cells or to develop cervical cancer.
 This means the cells in the sample won’t be examined further.

-If you’re found to have HPV, your cell sample will be checked for any abnormal changes that could potentially develop into cancer in the future.
+If an HPV test finds that you have HPV, your cell sample will be checked for any abnormal changes that could potentially develop into cancer in the future.

-Any abnormal cells can be either monitored or treated to stop cancer developing.
+Any abnormal cells can be either monitored or treated to stop cervical cancer developing.

 NHS cervical screening programme